Last Updated on July 13, 2023 by Igor Karni

-Those dealing with knee problems know that the number one advice from doctors and physiotherapists is to keep active.
+Those dealing with knee problems know that the number one piece of advice from doctors and physiotherapists is to keep active.
 The key to maintaining your bone and joint health when dealing with these issues is to strengthen the surrounding muscles in order to maximize mobility.
 Otherwise, staying static will only lead to further deterioration.

-Weight loss and maintaining a physically fit body is particularly important to those dealing with knee issues.
+Weight loss and maintaining a physically fit body are particularly important to those dealing with knee issues.
 Extra weight, and being overweight, will put unnecessary stress on your knees.

 Doctors, particularly those of arthritis patients, will always recommend staying active, healthy, and fit in order to give your knees the best fighting chance possible, which is yet another reason why riding an e-bike is an excellent option.

 Riding an e-bike is a great cardiovascular exercise and requires your whole body to take part, but due to its easy riding nature, it is a low-impact form of exercise that doesn’t require you to push yourself too hard.

 According to the Arthritis Foundation (link to the website), cycling is particularly great for strengthening your leg muscles in addition to stabilizing the muscles of your core.

 Easy Fact: The fact that e-bike riding requires repetitive knee motion without a constant impact means that this is ideal for arthritic and problematic knees.

 Because of this range of motion, the Arthritis Foundation states that cycling “encourages the production of flushing fluid through the joint, lubricating it, and washing away waste products”.

 When you first start riding an e-bike, there are a few things to consider or look out for.